officelearn/azure-docs.sv-se/articles/container-instances/container-instances-gpu.md

 ## <a name="next-steps"></a>Nästa steg

-* Läs mer om hur du distribuerar en behållar grupp med en [yaml-fil](container-instances-multi-container-yaml.md) eller en [Resource Manager-mall](container-instances-multi-container-group.md).
+* Learn more about deploying a container group using a [YAML file](container-instances-multi-container-yaml.md) or [Resource Manager template](container-instances-multi-container-group.md).
-* Lär dig mer om [GPU-optimerade VM-storlekar](../virtual-machines/linux/sizes-gpu.md) i Azure.
+* Learn more about [GPU optimized VM sizes](../virtual-machines/linux/sizes-gpu.md) in Azure.

 <!-- IMAGES -->